Tips for using sd2iec

 DOS Wedge

-DOS Wedge is a program that originally came with 1541 demo disk.
-I copied the DOS Wedge files “C-64 WEDGE” and “DOS 5.1″ to the root of the SD card from the demo disk.
+DOS Wedge is a command extension software that originally came with 1541 demo disk.
+I copied the DOS Wedge files “C-64 WEDGE” and “DOS 5.1” to the root of the SD card from the demo disk.
 If you use PC for copying the files from e.g. a disk image you might want to remove the .prg file extension from the files.
 Otherwise sd2iec will include the file extension as part of the file name on the C64.

 Editing C-64 WEDGE BASIC program